ibm-skills-network/labs-knowledgebase/docs/intro.md

 - Experiment with different programming languages, frameworks, and tools.
 - Use integrated development environments (IDEs) to write, test, and debug code.
 - Access terminals or command lines to run commands and scripts.
-- Work with databases, cloud services, containers, or orchestration platforms depending on the lab focus.
+- Work with databases, cloud services, containers, or orchestration platforms depending on the focus of the lab.
 - Follow step-by-step instructions to complete tasks and build solutions.